 IX.
 COMPLIANCE

-A. An Annual Report and Disclosure Form will be required and submitted as described in C.R.S.
-32-1-207(3)(d) and as further articulated by Board of County Commissioners Resolution No. Resolution 06-472, as may be amended.
+A. An Annual Report and Disclosure Form, in substantially the form attached as Exhibit D, will be required and submitted as described in Section 32-1-207(3)(d), C.R.S., and as further articulated by Board of County Commissioners Resolution No. Resolution 06-472, as may be amended.

-B. Material modifications of this Service Plan shall be subject to the provisions contained in Section 32-1-207, C.R.S., relating to approvals and notices thereof.
+B. Material modifications of this Amended and Restated Service Plan shall be subject to the provisions contained in Section 32-1-207, C.R.S., relating to approvals and notices thereof.

 X. MISCELLANEOUS.